Eye Health Is The Window To Your Overall Health

 Eye exams are about more than vision.
 In fact, an eye exam can detect over 270 different medical conditions–from diabetes to heart disease.
+Prioritize Your Eyes is a worldwide effort to raise awareness about the connection of eye health to overall health.
 Although you may not be able to get an eye exam right now, your vision care doesn't need to go overlooked.
 There’s quite a bit you can do at home to help your eye health—and overall wellness—until you’re able to visit your eye care professional.
-Better eye health means better overall health.

 Tips to Prioritize Your Eyes At Home

 - Some signs you’ve been looking at a digital screen too long include dry eyes, headaches, and blurred vision.